getsentry/sentry.engineering/data/blog/preact-or-svelte-an-embedded-widget-use-case.md

 ## The Aftermath

 In the end, adding Preact and screenshotting functionality to our user feedback widget increased the bundle size of [`@sentry/browser`](https://www.npmjs.com/package/@sentry/browser) with the user feedback integration by 22.93%, from 30.81KB to 37.88KB.
-Note that [our SDKs use treeshaking](https://blog.sentry.io/sentry-bundle-size-how-we-reduced-replay-sdk-by-35/), so any unused packages are not included in the bundle size.
+Note that [our SDKs use treeshaking](https://blog.sentry.io/sentry-bundle-size-how-we-reduced-replay-sdk-by-35/), so any unused code from the Sentry package is not bundled into the application bundle.
 Although it’s a pretty large bundle size increase, using Preact allowed us to go from writing code like this:

 ```js
 const emailEl = createElement('input', {